 – Migration is an important field of law because legal status makes an enormous difference.
 If you have status as ‘citizen’ you are protected by the law in a completely different way than refugees and migrants.

-“The US is not safe for asylum seekers” – Federal Court of Canada strikes down the Canada-US Agreem
+“The US is not safe for asylum seekers” – Federal Court of Canada strikes down the Canada-US Agreeme

 The Federal Court of Canada has determined that the Canada-US Safe Third Country Agreement (STCA) infringes upon asylum seekers’ right to international protection and has given the Parliament six months to take necessary action.
 Until then, Canada can continue handing over asylum seekers to the US officials, exposing them to arbitrary detention and the possibility of immediate deportation to the countries where they have fled persecution or other life-threatening situations.
 The Federal Court should rescind the STCA immediately, not six months from now, say PROTECT researchers, Idil Atak, Zainab Abu Alrob and Jona Zyfi in this blog piece.

-Protect partner presentations: Queen Mary University of London
+PROTECT partner presentations: The Queen Mary University of London

 The Queen Mary University of London is one of PROTECT’s two UK-based teams.
 The team is led by the distinguished EU law and migration expert Elspeth Guild, joining her are the aspiring law scholar Kathryn Allinson and Nicolette Busuttil.
 Together, the team has followed the processes surrounding the UN Compacts on Migrants and Refugees closely and explored their potential in advancing the international protection system.